 People take drugs for a wide variety of reasons.
 It may start when you’re young as a result of curiosity, rebellion, or peer pressure.
 It could even have begun as a coping mechanism for dealing with stress, anxiety, and unhappiness.
 The perceived benefits for drug users are always short-lived.
 They receive a temporary high or a brief respite from their problems, only to then succumb to addiction, withdrawal symptoms, and long-term health issues.

 But it also has an enormous effect on one’s mental health, as well as the physical.
-What Is The Relationship Of Substance Abuse And Mental Health?
+What Is The Relationship Between Substance Abuse And Mental Health?

 Substance Abuse And Mental Health